-Having Skin In The Game Matters With Ladder Capital
+Having Skin In The Game Matters With Ladder Capital (NYSE:LADR)

 Source: Yahoo Finance

-And Ladder Capital (LADR) and TPG Real Estate (TRTX) have been hit especially hard:
+And Ladder Capital (NYSE:LADR) and TPG Real Estate (TRTX) have been hit especially hard:

 Source: Yahoo Finance